IceHe/lib/snips/books/designing-data-intensive-applications.md

 Response Time

-- _The mean is not a very good metric if you want to know your “typical” response time,_
+- _The mean is not a very good metric if you want to know your "typical" response time,_
     - _because it doesn't tell you how many users actually experienced that delay._
     - _Usually it is better to use **percentiles** ( 百分位数 ) ._
 - _And **median** response time : half your requests return in less than the median, and half your requests take longer than that._
     - _This makes the median a good metric if you want to know how long users typically have to wait…_
     - _The median is also known as the **50th percentile**, and sometimes abbreviated as **p50**._
-- _\* Strictly speaking, the term “**average**” doesn't refer to any particular formula,_
+- _\* Strictly speaking, the term "**average**" doesn't refer to any particular formula,_
     - _but in practice it is usually understood as the arithmetic mean: given n values, add up all the values, and divide by n._

 Percentiles _( 百分位数 )_